rhburrows/git-review/README.md

   branching yet
 - It can get stuck if navigating history with dead-ends (e.g. a temporary branch that was later deleted)
+- If you try to start a review while it a review it doesn't prevent it and git abort will no longer work properly